JuliaInterop/JavaCall.jl/doc/index.md

 #Call Java programs from Julia

 The JavaCall package allows calling Java programs from within Julia code.
-It uses the ([JNI][]) to call into an in-process Java Virtual Machine (JVM).
+It uses the Java Native Interface ([JNI][]) to call into an in-process Java Virtual Machine (JVM).
 The primary entry point to Java is the `jcall` function.
 This is modeled on the Julia `ccall` function, and takes as input the receiver object (or type for static methods), the method name, the output type, a tuple of the method parameter types, and the parameters themselves.

 This package has been tested using Oracle JDK 7 on MacOSX and Ubuntu on 64 bits.
 It _should_ work on Windows.
 However, it is unlikely to work on a 32 bit processor without further work.